- Medical treatment

 When you are pregnant, you are entitled to 12 to 13 examination appointments with a gynaecologist or a midwife.
 Pregnant employees can take paid maternity leave six weeks before the birth of their child.
 During this time as well as up to eight weeks after birth, you do not have to work.
 During maternity leave, you receive maternity benefits of up to EUR 13.00 per calendar day from IKK Südwest.
 The employer raises these payments up to the amount of the net wage.

 In the event that you have an accident on the way to work or at work, your health insurance is not automatically responsible for payment of treatment.
 Please inform the doctor or the hospital that the accident occurred on the way to work or at work.
 Please also inform your employer, since the accident has to be documented.
 In the case of other accidents (e.g. traffic accident, sports-related injuries, assault, etc.), IKK Südwest will bear the costs of treatment.
 Please inform us about the accident by telephone or e-mail in each and every case.

 The sooner a disease is detected, the better it can be treated.
 We pay an annual cancer screening test for women over 20 and for men over 45.
-For every person over “35”, we pay for the health check-up every second year.
+For every person over “35”, we pay for the health check-up every third year.
 We pay for at least one dental screening per year.
-Beyond that, IKK Südwest bears the costs for an annual skin cancer screening starting at age 19.
+Beyond that, IKK Südwest bears the costs for an annual skin cancer screening.

 What to do in case of illness